The Subjects page of the PHC allows you to search for any subjects within your project by using a filtering system.

 Not - In regards to filters, the word Not refers to any subjects that do not meet the selected filter.
 To set the Not command for the filters in your filter tree, go to the Logical Operator Settings (found in the Advanced tab) and select “Subjects in NOT IN ANY sub-filter”.

-There are three filtering option tabs on the left side of the Subjects Explorer screen:
+There are three filtering option tabs on the left side of the Subjects screen.

 - Standard - The filter options in this tab are simple with only one Logical Operator.
 You can click checkboxes, select from dropdown menus, and input values to define these basic filters.

 - Advanced - The filter options in this tab allows you to make more complex filters with multiple Logical Operators.
-You can also see the filter tree and adjust whether you want to your filters to be "Anded" (meeting one filter and another), "Ored" (meeting either one filter or another), or "Not" (not meeting the filter criteria).
+You can also see the filter tree and adjust whether you want your filters to be:

 - Cohorts - The options in this tab allow you to filter using existing cohorts, as well as update, create, or remove a cohort.